IBM zSeries Servers

 - 30 points from the second test that takes place at the end of semester and concentrates on all topics discussed within the course.

 - to actively participate in at least 75 % of computer labs and, at the same time,

 - get at least 50 points.

-Plagiarsm as well as non-permitted cooperation within computer labs and homeworks or cheating during tests ;will cause that involved students are not classified and disciplinary action may be initiated.
+Plagiarism as well as non-permitted cooperation within computer labs and homework or cheating during tests ;will cause that involved students are not classified and disciplinary action may be initiated.